 - Crispy Baked Sweet Potato fries with Avocado Cilantro Sauce

 Chili Garlic Sweet Potato Fries with Lemon Garlic Mayo

-- 1 sweet potato sliced lengthwise in both directions to form french fry shapes
+- 2 medium sweet potatoes sliced lengthwise in both directions to form fries

 - 1 teaspoon chili powder